 Why go back with witnesses?
-It's a safeguard to insure no one is blackmailed and railroaded out of the church by a false accusation.
+It's a safeguard to insure no one is being misrepresented and removed from the church by a false accusation.
 One person is not permitted to bring an accusation to the church against a brother.
-First, it must be substantiated as a valid sin problem and not merely a perceived problem, hence, the visit by one or two witnesses.
+It must be substantiated as a valid sin problem and not merely a perceived problem, hence, the visit by one or two witnesses.